atait/jupyter-meep/README.md

-# atait, some things to make MEEP nicer
+# Jupyter MEEP
-Mostly, this is about using MEEP in jupyter notebooks.
+Mostly this is about using MEEP in jupyter notebooks, but there is other various stuff.

 ## Features
 ### Liveplot in notebooks